Explaining Easter to Kids (Without Scaring Them)

 3. Incorporated a children’s activity or book.
 DaySpring has several age-appropriate art projects and resources to help kids get a better understanding of Easter.
 Another idea would be to help the kids act out Luke 24.

-Share this article with a friend, family member or loved one by clicking on the icons to your left and start making a plan today!
+Share this article with a friend, family member or loved one and start making a plan today!
 Check out Easter resources for children to help you explain the holiday, and start preparing your child’s heart for the celebration that is about to begin.
 After all, you don’t want to be in a hole crying yourself to sleep, right?